 At Williams-Sonoma, Inc. we are committed to marketing that is transparent and honest, allowing our customers to make informed choices about the products they purchase.
-We comply with state and federal marketing laws and regulations.
+We comply with state and federal marketing laws and regulations, as well as national and state laws for product safety and testing.
 Additionally, we have an internal review process and work with third-party certification organizations where needed to ensure the accuracy of product claims.

-To verify the safety, quality and sustainability of select products, we work with several independent organizations who review our manufacturing processes to determine that certain final products meet or exceed specific standards.
+To verify the safety, quality and sustainability of select products, we work with several independent organizations, many of which review our manufacturing processes to determine that certain final products meet or exceed specific standards, while others support more sustainable production practices worldwide.
 These include, but are not limited to:

 - The Organic Content Standard (OCS), created by the nonprofit Textile Exchange, tracks and documents the purchase, handling and use of certified organically farmed material in yarns, fabrics and finished goods.